Covid-19 pandemic in pictures: updated graphs that matter to South Africans - BizNews.com

 By Douglas Parker*

-The raw information for this Covid-19 report is sourced from the Coronavirus Tracker on Worldometer.
-The data all relates to midnight the previous day (00.00 GMT).
+The raw information for this report is sourced from the Coronavirus Tracker on Worldometer.
+The data all relates to midnight the previous day (00.00 GMT)

 - The percentage of Active cases that are considered serious/critical: 1.5%